gtzilla/fastFrag/README.md

 * Does fastFrag Execute JavaScript code?

-    That's a yes and no answer. fastFrag will create and execute script tags if you tell it too, fastFrag will not however, allow users to 'inject' script tags into your page via strings, such as usernames or other user generated content.
+    That's a yes and no answer. fastFrag will create and execute script tags if you tell it too. fastFrag will not, however, allow users to 'inject' script tags into your page via strings, such as usernames or other user generated content.

     Let's looks at two examples, already in fastFrag Structure.
 In the first sample, we have added a string with script tags right in it.
 This will add a div to the page with exact text: "<script>alert('pwned');</script>".
 The script will not be executed.